dangerousbeans/espresso/docs/Intro.md

 A controller is meant to organize and setup actions.

 The basic setup is base URL.
-It is defaulted to the controller's underscored name and are used by all actions.
+It is defaulted to the controller's underscored name and used by all actions.

 Other setups are action-specific and can be set for N or for all actions.<br/>
-To define a setup for all actions, simply call appropriate method at controller's class level.<br/>
+To define a setup for all actions, simply call the appropriate method in the controller's class level.<br/>
-To setup specific actions, call appropriate methods inside `setup` proc that will accept action names as arguments.<br/>
+To setup specific actions, call the appropriate methods inside `setup` proc that will accept action names as arguments.<br/>
 Action names can also be given as regular expressions.

 **Example:** - Creating a controller that will serve "/pages/latest" and "/pages/rss" URLs